-The Ngakpa Training offers in-depth study of Vajrayana Buddhism.
-The five year curriculum focuses on a study of Vajrayana Buddhist history, philosophy and practice, focusing on the Inner Tantras of the Nyingma Tradition, also known as MahaYoga, AnuYoga and Dzogchen.
+The Ngakpa Training offers an in-depth study of Vajrayana Buddhism.
+The five-year curriculum focuses on a study of Vajrayana Buddhist history, philosophy and practice, focusing on the Inner Tantras of the Nyingma Tradition, also known as MahaYoga, AnuYoga, and Dzogchen.
 These studies alternate with one on one dialogues with the Lama in phone classes, private meetings, and Vajra Sangha retreats.

-The class meets once a month via the web, in addition to reading assignments, practice requirements, oral presentations and debates on Buddhist philosophy.
+The class meets twice a month via the web, in addition to reading assignments, practice requirements, oral presentations and debates on Buddhist philosophy.

 - Sakyamuni Buddha’s Life as told variably in the 3 Yanas

 - Path of Buddhist Yogis; Historical Overview

 - Impermanence of Life

 - Defects of Samsara & the Purity of Everything: Sutra and Tantra on the Base of the Path

 - Actions to be avoided and cultivated; Conduct for Buddhist Yogis

 - The Goal of the Path in the Three Yanas & the Benefits of Liberation